vidinoti/vidinoti.github.io/_documentation/sdk/create-an-app.md

 order: 1
 ---

-This page describes the fundamentals for using the PixLive SDK.
-For using the SDK, you will need a license key and your application must be registered on PixLive Maker.
+This page describes the fundamentals for using the Vidinoti SDK.
+For using the SDK, you will need a license key and your application must be registered on V-Director.
 We describe these steps here.

-## 1) Create a PixLive Maker account
+## 1) Create a V-Director account

-If you don't already have a PixLive Maker account, you need to create one [here](https://armanager.vidinoti.com).
+If you don't already have a V-Director account, you need to create one [here](https://armanager.vidinoti.com).

 ## 2) Retrieve your license key

-Login to PixLive Maker and open the section "PixLive SDK" > "My Licenses".
+Login to V-Director and open the section "SDK" > "My Licenses".
 Write down the license key.
 You will need to integrate this license key in your application source code.

 ![My licenses]({{ site.url }}/img/cms/sdk-licenses.png)

-## 3) Register your application(s) in PixLive Maker
+## 3) Register your application(s) in V-Director

-Additionnaly to using a license key, you need to register your application in PixLive Maker.
+Additionnaly to using a license key, you need to register your application in V-Director.
 If you don't do it, the SDK won't be able to connect to the server (like if the license key is incorrect).
-In PixLive Maker, open the section "PixLive SDK" > "My Applications".
+In V-Director, open the section "SDK" > "My Applications".

 ![My applications]({{ site.url }}/img/cms/sdk-applications.png)